-Brexit: The week ahead
+Brexit: the week ahead

-Theresa May faces another tough week.
+Theresa May faces a tough week ahead, to follow the tough week last week.

-If she was expecting some respite from the brutal world of Westminster politics, she is likely to be very much mistaken.
+If she was expecting some respite from the brutal world of Westminster politics she is likely to be very much mistaken.

 With Tory MPs and even allegedly ministers plotting her downfall and the abandonment of her withdrawal agreement, the next few days could be very hairy indeed.